Marietta City

 How many schools are in Marietta City?

-Marietta City has 13 schools, including 2 high, 2 middle, 8 elementary, 1 other.
+Marietta City has 13 schools, including 2 high, 2 middle, 8 elementary, 1 combined.
 Total enrollment is 8,711 students.

 How much does Marietta City spend per student?